open-tale/open-tale.github.io/_docs/05-challenges.md

 * When attacking more than one enemy, the targets within the area of effect can be selected anyhow.

 ## 5.6.
-Healing with potions
+Using potions

+Using a potion requires roll for Vitality.

+* If the potion has the effect to remove some mark, the final roll score must be greater then the mark level for the potion to work.

-Healing with potions requires a roll for Vitality.
-The amount healed is equal to one third of the final score.
+* If the potion heals Health Points, the amount healed is equal to one third of the final roll score.

 ## 5.7.
 Using skills